 Can't overcome bright glare.

 The LG 27GX790A-B has okay brightness.
 While small highlights pop in HDR, larger highlights don't.
-Additionally, it can't overcome glare from bright windows, but it's bright enough to be visible in a moderately lit room, even though it's darker than many OLEDs.
+Additionally, it can't overcome glare from bright windows, but it's bright enough to be visible in a moderately lit room, even though it's dimmer than many OLEDs.

 Small highlights pop in HDR.